What is CEO Fraud?

 IT departments are also among those sectors with high levels of expertise and knowledge about company operations, making them a valuable resource for scammers looking to exploit vulnerabilities.

 CEO fraud attacks have become increasingly common in recent years as criminals have become more sophisticated in their methods of deception.
+They can also take various forms, making them harder to identify and recognize.

 The hackers used email and social engineering techniques to convince the employees that they were legitimate.
 SAP later admitted that the attack could have been prevented if its employees had been more vigilant.

 In another example, hackers impersonated the CEO of an American construction company to trick an employee into sending $28,000 to a fraudulent bank account.
-The employee became suspicious when the "CEO" asked for the money to be sent via wire transfer rather than using the company's normal payment methods, but by that time, it was too late, and the money had already been sent.
+The employee became suspicious when the "CEO" asked for the money to be sent via wire transfer rather than using the company's standard payment methods, but by that time, it was too late, and the money had already been sent.

 These examples illustrate how CEO fraud attacks can be challenging to detect, as criminals often use legitimate-looking email addresses and websites to fool victims.